itssasanka/subhelper_for_mac/README.md

 ### What can subhelper do?
+This is best explained with two example use-cases below.
-For example, if I store all my movies in /Users/sasanka/Downloads/movies/
+If I store all my movies in /Users/sasanka/Downloads/movies/,

 I can run Subhelper with the parent path set to `/Users/sasanka/Downloads/movies/`
 And my `preferred language` set to `eng` (first 3 letters of `english`).
 This is used when multitple `srt` files are found and `subhelper` needs to `decide which one to pick`.

-Let's look at the following use-cases:
+Let's look at the use-cases in detail:

 1. I have two movies in the directory such as below:
   - `/Users/sasanka/Downloads/movies/King Kong 2005 DvdRip/`